kruizer23/thewhitesheet/docs/index.md

 ## Installation

-You can download a Windows 7/8/10/11 installer from the [Releases page](https://github.com/kruizer23/thewhitesheet/releases).
+You can download a Windows 7/8/10/11 installer from the [releases page](https://github.com/kruizer23/thewhitesheet/releases).
 Run the installer by double-clicking the downloaded `.exe` file.
 Afterwards, you can find a shortcut to **TheWhiteSheet** in your start menu to open the application.

 For additional information on using TheWhiteSheet, either play around and experiment with it or continue reading in the [getting started](getting_started.md) section.